HHwebauthn/raspberry_zero/sqlite3_python-master/sqlite3_python-master/README.txt

 my .py file requieres network manager to be installed and working correctly and it need to have 'service bluetooth start' on so the bash file can run 'hcitool -i hci0 scan' to scan for blue tooth devices.

+I could not get network manager to display any information when I used 'nmcli dev wifi' I had to install wicd sudo apt-get install wicd the only problem is the with both nmcli and wicd installed you cant connect to the WIFI but network manager displays the information I was looking for

 change things as you wish.